Depression Among Believers is Alive and Hell

 that reason seemed to totter in her throne,

-that he would never preach again.
+and we sometimes feared that he would never preach again.

 -Susannah Spurgeon, wife of Charles Spurgeon,